 What to feed a dog

 Dogs need to be fed a balanced, nutritious diet.
-Choose a good quality commercial dog food to make sure that your dog gets all the nutrients they need.
+Options range from fresh food to complete dry food.
+Choose a good quality dog food to make sure that your dog gets all the nutrients they need.

 How much should I feed my dog?

 Dogs can easily gain weight if they are fed too much food, leading to obesity and serious health issues.
 Likewise, underfeeding your puppy can lead to malnutrition or unwanted behaviours such as begging, scavenging or guarding.
 Follow the dog food manufacturers’ instructions for guidance on how much to feed your dog.
 The guidance will be based on the ideal weight of your dog.
 If you are not sure how much your dog weighs, you can have them weighed at the vets.

 - Read more about how to make sure your dog is a healthy weight

 There is a growing trend in dog owners moving away from traditional types of dog food towards alternative diets for dogs, including raw, vegetarian and vegan dog food.